aletheia-foundation/aletheia-whitepaper/README.md

 ## Repository:

 The multiple drafts of the whitepaper and any additional documents will be stored here.
-This will be maintained by Kade Morton as he continues to update the whitepaper and any other documentation.

-## Author/s:

-Kade Morton

 ## Contact: